Violence against women in Pakistan: List of government departments and NGOs working for women

 Legal hotlines provide emergency support and referral services over the phone those in volatile relationships.
 Hotlines are generally dedicated to women escaping abusive relationships and provide referral to women's shelters.
 There are various helplines providing services to women in sufferings in Pakistan.

 Ministry of Human Rights Women Centre and helplines

 The Ministry of Human Rights is managing and operating Shaheed Benazir Bhutto Human Rights Centre for Women in Islamabad.

 Victims of violence can share their sufferings in strict confidentiality with volunteers and social of pain and humiliation.
-The Centers is equipped with facilities including free medical, legal, and Shelter Home.
+The center is equipped with facilities including free medical and legal aid and has a shelter home.